 However, not all pregnant women experience spotting, and in fact few do.
 If you experience spotting and your period does not follow a week or so later, of if you’re concerned about what it means, it’s time to see a doctor and take a test to find out if you could be pregnant.
 (Don’t we all just love the pee stick test.
 Ugh.)
 Spotting could mean nothing and could be just a minor blip in your menstrual cycle.
 As always, if you have any concerns about your menstrual cycle or any other aspect of your body’s normal functioning, it is best to consult your doctor.
 (After searching for endless hours on the web, of course.)

-If you like our style, you should for sure subscribe to our hip weekly newsletter or check out our facebook fan page.
-For further information, read our Signs of Implantation and Implantation Pain articles.
+Good luck!
+And for extra information, read our other articles like Very Early Signs of Pregnancy, Signs of Implantation and Implantation Pain articles.
 You might also check the top reasons for a late period.